codecasupport/playbook/docs/community.md

 ## Users

-The Code California community works to serve these core user groups:
+The Code CA Open Source community works to serve these core user groups:

 * The People of California, so that they receive the most efficient, effective digital government services possible.